acyclic-co/streamkit/README.md

 * list: List all your available streams
 * remove: Remove stream
 * quota: Get your available quota
-* events: Read events from a stream
+* events: Read events from multiple streams
 * token: Show your API authorization token

 ## Use cases